-Academic Year Tuition Per Academic Year Tuition Per Semester/Term Academic Year 1 emic Year 1 \$9,850.00 Semester 1 = \$7,450.00 rica a crime i car i Semester 2 = \$2,400.00 Books and courseware costs are included in the tuition.
+Academic Year Tuition Per Academic Year Tuition Per Semester/Term Academic Year 1 \$9.850.00 Semester 1 = \$7,450.00 Academic rear r \$9,850.00 Semester 2 = \$2,400.00 Books and courseware costs are included in the tuition.

 The total tuition cost for students who complete the UX/UI and Graphic Design Certificate program within the normal timeframe is approximately \$9,875 (included \$25 registration fee).
 Each student is responsible for making payment arrangements with the University.
 If the University finds it necessary to institute collection or legal action to collect unpaid fees, the student agrees to pay interest, attorney's fees, and any costs of collection.
 Should the student require additional instruction resulting in the need to repeat classes, thus potentially extending the normal time to graduate, the student will be charged tuition and fees at a pro rata rate per semester not to exceed 150% of the total program credits or \$3,200 per semester.
 Re-entry fee is \$25.
-Registration fee is \$25.